15 Steps to Build a Strong Relationship With Your Spouse

 Approaching a relationship with the expectations that getting married will fix your life and get you out of unfulfillment, that your partner is responsible for your happiness, and that all of your life’s problems will magically disappear and you’ll live happily ever after, is like placing a mountain’s weight on your partner and your relationship.

-When both people in a relationship are responsible enough to carry their own weight mentally and emotionally and are emotionally healthy, they rid their relationship off of the burdens and toxicity that codependency brings.
+When both people in a relationship are responsible enough to carry their own weight and are emotionally healthy, they rid their relationship of the burdens and toxicity that codependency brings.

 Blaming and victim mentality, however comforting it might seem at the moment, never brings anything good to the table and is always self-destructive.